mapsedge/jquery_HTML5_dateHandler/README.md

 The HTML5 date control is very useful, but a little underpowered.
 It displays dates in US format, but demands them in ISO format, and doesn't handle it gracefully if you get it wrong.

 This plugin changes this behavior by overriding the default .val() function*: if the control is an HTML5 date control, the incoming value is converted to ISO format.
 If the incoming value can't be converted to a date, it writes a blank value without throwing an error.
-At 901 bytes minimized, this plugin is also lighter weight than the jQuery UI date control, or other date controls out there.
+At 1.2kb minimized, this plugin is also lighter weight than the jQuery UI date control, or other date controls out there.
+2.8km un-minimized.

 Non-date controls are unaffected.